DigitalBits (XDB) Achieves Market Cap of $138.22 Million

 Buying and Selling DigitalBits

-It is usually not currently possible to purchase alternative cryptocurrencies such as DigitalBits directly using US dollars.
-Investors seeking to trade DigitalBits should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DigitalBits using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as DigitalBits directly using U.S. dollars.
+Investors seeking to trade DigitalBits should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy DigitalBits using one of the aforementioned exchanges.

 Receive News & Updates for DigitalBits Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DigitalBits and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.